abi/abi.github.com/_posts/2013-05-05-watch-this-is-going-to-be-wonderful.md

 The only reason I slash all my friends (at least, the guys) were going to watch this movie today was because Kerry Washington had been cast as Wonder Woman.
 I don't even give a fuck about the plot.
 So.
 Why don't I just stay home and watch some porn instead?
 Yeah, I'll just do that.
 That sounds so much better.
 Why go out for porn when you have the Internet?
 Yep.

-I announce in the living room that I was going nowhere.
+I announce in the living room that I am going nowhere.
 My mother doesn't bat an eye.
 I am furious though with myself for having to cancel.
 I take out my phone and start texting my friends that I wasn't going to make it as I walk back to my room —

 "Watch it!" yells my brother as I nearly crash into him in the hallway.